chiragsanghvi/JavascriptSDK/README.md

 ```
 ## Connections

 All data that resides in the Appacitive platform is relational, like in the real world.
-This means you can do operations like fetching all games that any particular player has played, adding a new player to a team or disbanding a team whilst still keeping the team and the `players` data perfectly intact.
+This means you can do operations like fetching all games that any particular player has played, adding a new player to a team or disbanding a team whilst still keeping the other teams and their `players` data perfectly intact.

-Two entities can be connected via a relation. ex. two entites of type `person` might be connected via a relation `friend` or `enemy` and so on.
+Two entities can be connected via a relation, for example two entites of type `person` might be connected via a relation `friend` or `enemy` and so on.
 An entity of type `person` might be connected to an entity of type `house` via a relation `owns`.
 Still here?
 OK, lets carry on.

 One more thing to grok is the concept of labels.
 Consider an entity of type `person`.
 This entity is connected to another `person` via relation `marriage`.
-Within the context of the relation `marriage`, one person is a `husband` and the other is a `wife`.
+Within the context of the relation `marriage`, one person is the `husband` and the other is the `wife`.
 Similarly the same entity can be connected to an entity of type `house` via the relation `owns_house`.
 In context of this relation, the entity of type `person` can be referred to as the `owner`.

 `Wife`, `husband` and `owner` from the previous example are `labels`.
 Labels are used within the scope of a relation to give contextual meaning to the entities involved in that relation.
 They have no meaning or impact outside of the relation.